dakusui/jcunit/README.md

 ```

 ## Tip 1: Customizing domains of @In fields
 JCUnit creates combinations based on types.
-For example, if a memeber is annotated with '@In' and its type is int, jcunit will pick up values {0, -1, 100, -100, 2147483647, -2147483648, 1}.
+For example, if a memeber is annotated with '@In' and its type is int, jcunit will pick up values from a set {0, -1, 100, -100, 2147483647, -2147483648, 1}.
-But this set is just a default set and you can customize it by using 'domain' paramter of '@In' annotation and creating a static method whose name is the same as the input field name's.
+But this set is just a 'default' and you can customize it by using 'domain' paramter of '@In' annotation and creating a static method whose name is the same as the input field name's.
 The method mustn't have any parameters and its return value must be an array of the field's type.

 Below is the example for this function.